 I began my PhD-studies in comparative literature in 2014.
-My dissertation is founded in literary historiography and aesthetics of reception, and concerns interactions between genre- and mediasystems in the 20th century.
-Focus lies on analyzing understandings of Graham Greene's authorship and œuvre i Great Britain, the US, France and Sweden; how and why they have been created and interact, as well as what they encompass and what they do not.
-In the past I have, among other things, studied ideological critique in Chuck Palahniuk's novels and the many functions of parody in the animated tv-show Futurama.
+My dissertation is based in literary historiography and aesthetics of reception, and concerns interactions between genre- and media systems in the 20th century.
+Focus lies on analyzing understandings of Graham Greene's œuvre i Great Britain, the US, France and Sweden; how and why they have been created and interact, and how they reflect wider processes in 20th century literature.